ibnuda/fpmortals/manuscript/complete.md

 {width=50%}
 ![](images/balanceL-1.png)

-The second case is when `left` is a `Bin` containing only `Tip`, we don't need to balance anything, we just create the obvious connection:

 Pada contoh kedua, `left` merupakan sebuah `Bin` yang hanya berisi sebuah `Tip`.
 Kita tidak perlu menyeimbangkan apaun, cukup membuat kesimpulan
 sederhana: